-ERNESTO GUIDO Posted May 21 Share Posted May 21 Hi Byron, I noticed recently that for a few comets we are receiving back an error from MPC when we automatically ask for ephemeris.
+ERNESTO GUIDO Posted May 21, 2024 Posted May 21, 2024 Hi Byron, I noticed recently that for a few comets we are receiving back an error from MPC when we automatically ask for ephemeris.
 We are investigated this issue.
 As a a temporary fix please try the following: Select "Comet, asteroid or other solar system body" and write the following in the field: 2021 S3 Then click on the "Retrieve Ephemeris" button.
 Once you have the result please be sure to to cancel the empty spaces before the "CK21S030" in the Ephemerides (MPC 1-line).
 See attached image.
 After that you can proceed to the next step and choose the available telescope.
-Clear Skies, Ernesto Link to comment Share on other sites More sharing options...
+Clear Skies, Ernesto

-ERNESTO GUIDO Posted May 21 Share Posted May 21 Of course, another easy way to schedule a comet or asteroid observation is to try entering the coordinates yourself calculated for a particular date/time and schedule the obs on the calendar accordingly using the CUSTOM SCHEDULING (you can get the comet coordinates for example from the Minor Planet Center website).
+ERNESTO GUIDO Posted May 21, 2024 Posted May 21, 2024 Of course, another easy way to schedule a comet or asteroid observation is to try entering the coordinates yourself calculated for a particular date/time and schedule the obs on the calendar accordingly using the CUSTOM SCHEDULING (you can get the comet coordinates for example from the Minor Planet Center website).
 Just insert the COMET NAME in the first field (Stars, galaxies or nebulae) and insert RA and DEC.
 Just as a reminder, my suggestion for all comet/asteroid observations (even the ones with automatic retrieve of the ephemerides) is to use CUSTOM SCHEDULING instead of the Automated one.
 (With the automated scheduling, you may find that half your observing is done on one day and the other half on the following days.
 While this is OK for a galaxy or nebula, it is not recommended for moving objects).
-Clear Skies, Ernesto Link to comment Share on other sites More sharing options...
+Clear Skies, Ernesto

-Byron Miller Posted May 21 Author Share Posted May 21 yeah, i saw that June 6th was the soonest i could schedule, so i got the coordinates for then - but thanks for helping guide me to the address the error by removing a white space that seemed to come in.
-I did select custom schedule, selected a time box and put the coordinates in. look forward to capturing the data 1 Link to comment Share on other sites More sharing options...
+Byron Miller Posted May 21, 2024 Author Posted May 21, 2024 yeah, i saw that June 6th was the soonest i could schedule, so i got the coordinates for then - but thanks for helping guide me to the address the error by removing a white space that seemed to come in.
+I did select custom schedule, selected a time box and put the coordinates in. look forward to capturing the data 1

-Phil Misiowiec Posted September 24 Share Posted September 24 Hi, I tried the manual approach for C/2023 Tsuchinshan-ATLAS using the current RA and DEC shown on https://theskylive.com/c2023a3-info.
+Phil Misiowiec Posted September 24, 2024 Posted September 24, 2024 Hi, I tried the manual approach for C/2023 Tsuchinshan-ATLAS using the current RA and DEC shown on https://theskylive.com/c2023a3-info.
 However, getting the "No TELESCOPES AVAILABLE" message on the second page.
 Is there a minimum altitude that triggers the telescope selection?
 I'm already seeing social media photos shared from Chile and Australia so was hoping to schedule an advanced request as I have hills blocking the horizon even during the upcoming optimal window in October.
 Thanks!
-Phil Link to comment Share on other sites More sharing options...
+Phil

-Phil Misiowiec Posted September 24 Share Posted September 24 (edited) Update: I might have answered my question.
+Phil Misiowiec Posted September 24, 2024 Posted September 24, 2024 (edited) Update: I might have answered my question.
 I noticed the telescopes specs pages list 30 degrees as the minimum height.
-Edited September 24 by Phil Misiowiec Link to comment Share on other sites More sharing options...
+Edited September 24, 2024 by Phil Misiowiec

-ERNESTO GUIDO Posted September 25 Share Posted September 25 Hello Phil, I wrote a comment about the visibility of comet C/2023 Tsuchinshan-ATLAS here: Clear Skies, Ernesto Link to comment Share on other sites More sharing options...
+ERNESTO GUIDO Posted September 25, 2024 Posted September 25, 2024 Hello Phil, I wrote a comment about the visibility of comet C/2023 Tsuchinshan-ATLAS here: Clear Skies, Ernesto

 Recommended Posts